PDManalang/StudyNotes/TryHackMe/Cyber Security 101/03 Windows and AD Fundamentals/4 Active Directory Basics.md

 - `OUs` are handy for `applying policies` to users and machines.
 A user can only be a member of one OU at a time.
 - `Security Groups` used to `grant permissions over resources`.
 A user can be a part of many security groups (be able to have access to multiple resourcess).

+## 4.4 Managing Users in AD

+### Deleting extra OUs and Users
+- by default, OUs are protected against `accidental deletion`.
+- find `Advanced Features` in View menu, then under `Object tab` disable the object protection.

+## Delegation
+- this process allows you to give specific users some control over the OUs.
+- grants selected users to have specific privilege without needing an Domain Admin to step in (most common in `IT Support`).
+- to delegate control over an OU, right-click it and select `Delegate Control`.